Over My Dead Body (Grimm): Plot

 Opening quote: "Whilst he thus gazed before him, he saw a snake creep out of a corner of the vault and approach the dead body."

 Mia (Alice Evans), just arrived from Tokyo, calls Renard (Sasha Roiz); she wants to meet to "make up" for something that happened in Vienna.
 Juliette (Bitsie Tulloch) prepares a meal for Nick (David Giuntoli) using a recipe that, before she lost her memory of him, she had annotated "Nick loves".
 Meanwhile, Monroe (Silas Weir Mitchell) is preparing a dinner for Rosalee (Bree Turner).

 In a bar, Angelina (Jaime Ray Newman) meets a man celebrating a new job.
 She leaves, but he follows her out.
-He attacks her, woging into a Königschlange; she woges into a Blutbad and kills him.
+He attacks her, woging into a Skalengeck; she woges into a Blutbad and kills him.
 She is then subdued and kidnapped by Arbok (Matt Gerald), a Königschlange, and his human accomplice.
 They offer her the dead man's contract: to kill a man.
 Angelina interrupts Monroe's and Rosalee's dinner to tell Monroe that he is her target.

 Monroe calls Nick, urgently requesting he comes over.
 Angelina explains that she has been hired to kill Monroe for $25,000 - if she fails, she will be killed.
 Rosalee tells Monroe she is leaving Portland for a few days and asks him to run the shop.
 He agrees, saying nothing about his problem.

 Nick and Angelina, with help from Hank (Russell Hornsby), plan a ruse.
 Using a recipe from Rosalee (whom Monroe now tells of the contract on him), they prepare a potion to make it look like Monroe is dead.
 Angelina makes a call, and they deliver Monroe to the enforcers.
 The person paying for the hit also arrives: Mia.
 Satisfied that Monroe is dead, Mia instructs Arbok to pay Angelina, then leaves.

 Monroe starts to wake up.
 Angelina revives him as the enforcers look on in alarm; a gunfight ensues.
 Angelina takes a bullet in the chest.
 Monroe kills the human enforcer, but Arbok runs, chased by Nick.
 Angelina dies in Monroe's arms.
 Arbok attacks Nick; Hank kills him.
 Renard is waiting for Mia as she arrives at the airport.
 He demands she tell him everything before he decides whether to kill her.

 Nick arrives home and calls Rosalee to let her know Monroe is fine.
 He finds a note from Juliette: "Thanks for the new memories."
 The episode ends as Monroe buries Angelina in the woods according to Blutbad tradition and lets out a mournful howl.